dangeredwolf/nQuery/README.md

 nQuery is built with modern browser features in mind.

-By default, nQuery requires a JavaScript engine that supports basic ECMAScript 2015 features.
+nQuery requires a JavaScript engine that supports ECMAScript 2015 features.
 (Arrow functions, classes).

 ### nQuery is free and open source software